Eldridge Cleaver: Early life

-Eldridge Cleaver was born in Wabbaseka, Arkansas.
+Eldridge Cleaver was born on August 31, 1935 in Wabbaseka, Arkansas.
 As a child he moved with his large family to Phoenix and then to Los Angeles.
 He was the son of Leroy Cleaver and Thelma Hattie Robinson.
 He had four siblings: Wilhelima Marie, Helen Grace, James Weldon, and Theophilus Henry.
 Both of his grandfathers were Protestant preachers.

 As a teenager, he was involved in petty crime and served time in youth detention centers.
-At the age of 18, he was convicted of a felony drug charge for marijuana, and sent to the adult prison at Soledad.
-In 1958, he was convicted of rape and assault with intent to murder, and was incarcerated in Folsom and San Quentin prisons, where he became radicalized.
-He received a copy of The Communist Manifesto, and read widely in economics, philosophy, literature and political theory.
+At the age of 18, he was convicted of a felony drug charge for marijuana and sent to the adult prison at Soledad.
+In 1958, he was convicted of assault and assault with intent to murder, and was incarcerated in Folsom and San Quentin prisons, where he became radicalized.
+He received a copy of The Communist Manifesto and read widely in economics, philosophy, literature and political theory.
 He joined the Nation of Islam (NOI) and led a radical faction of San Quentin's Black Muslims.
 Cleaver grew dissatisfied with the NOI and left it at roughly the same time that Malcolm X had his publicized rift with Elijah Muhammad and formed the Organization of Afro-American Unity (OAAU).

 Cleaver was paroled from San Quentin on December 12, 1966, with a discharge date of March 20, 1971.
 His parole was granted with the help of Edward Michael Keating, founder of Ramparts magazine, who had started publishing Cleaver's prison essays in June 1966 and guaranteed him a job in the magazine's San Francisco office.

 Black Panther Party

-Upon his release, Cleaver continued writing for Ramparts and was also organizing efforts to revitalize the OAAU.
+Upon his release, Cleaver continued writing for Ramparts and was also involved in efforts to revitalize the OAAU.
 The Black Panther Party (BPP) was then only two months old.
 Cleaver joined the Oakland-based BPP, serving as Minister of Information, or spokesperson.
 What initially attracted him to the Panthers, as opposed to other radical groups, was the BPP's commitment to armed struggle.

 In 1967, he, along with Marvin X, Ed Bullins, and Ethna Wyatt, formed the Black House political/cultural center in San Francisco.
 Amiri Baraka, Sonia Sanchez, Askia Toure, Sarah Webster Fabio, Art Ensemble of Chicago, Avotcja, Reginald Lockett, Emory Douglas, Samuel Napier, Bobby Hutton, Huey Newton, and Bobby Seale were Black House regulars.
 In 1967, he married Kathleen Neal Cleaver.
-They divorced in 1987.
-They had a son, Ahmad Maceo Eldridge, born 1969, Algeria, died 2018, Saudi Arabia, and a daughter, Joju Younghi, born July 31, 1970, North Korea.
+They had two children, Ahmad Maceo Eldridge, born 1969; and a daughter, Joju Younghi, born July 31, 1970.

 In 1968, Cleaver was arrested on violation of parole by association with individual(s) of bad reputation, and control and possession of firearms.
 He petitioned for habeas corpus to the Solano County Court, and was granted it along with a release of a $50,000 bail.